fiversen-1234/scrabble/README.md

 -------------
 Unzip the files, create the sub folders  'data' and 'dbgfiles'.<br/>

-If the folder name is different from 'scrabDev', you have to adapt the files.
+If the folder name is different from 'scrab', you have to adapt the files.
 * The varible '<b>BASEURL</b>' in  'spiel3.cgi', 'spiel3.2.js'<br>
 * The variable '<b>HOMEDIR</b>' in 'FScrabMulti.pm', 'FScrabSpieler.pm'.